Clarkson Wright and Jakes Ltd Banner Image

 Depending on the circumstances;

-• for our legitimate interests, ie to maintain our accreditations so we can demonstrate we operate at the highest standards
+– for our legitimate interests, ie to achieve and maintain our relevant accreditations so we can demonstrate we operate at the highest standards

 In such cases information will be anonymised where possible and only shared where necessary